-Preliminary Courses

-These courses are usually completed in the first three terms of Year 11.
+Preliminary Courses These courses are usually completed in the first three terms of Year 11.
 Students must complete the requirements of the Preliminary HSC in all courses in order to receive the HSC.
 Grades are allocated for each subject completed in the Preliminary Course.
 This document is part of the RoSA credential and is only issued on application or when a student leaves school.
 HSC Certificate Record of Achievement This is the qualification awarded to those who complete the requirements of the HSC.
 Students must have completed the Preliminary Course subject requirements before they can commence the HSC Course.
 The HSC Course is usually completed in Term 4 Year 11 and Year 12.
 Students will receive a HSC Testamur and a transcript of the results for courses completed in the HSC Course.
 Students who do not meet the requirements of the HSC will receive a Record of Achievement.

-ATAR

-The Australian Tertiary Admission Rank (formerly the UAI) is a rank calculated by universities, based on a student's performance in the HSC, and is used to determine eligibility for university courses.
+ATAR The Australian Tertiary Admission Rank (formerly the UAI) is a rank calculated by universities, based on a student's performance in the HSC, and is used to determine eligibility for university courses.
 Other criteria such as portfolio, interview, audition or questionnaire may also be taken into account for certain courses in conjunction with the ATAR.

-Board Developed Course (BDC)

-These courses are developed by NESA.
+Board Developed Course (BDC) These courses are developed by NESA.
 The syllabus for each course contains: course objectives, structure, content and outcomes; specific course requirements; and assessment requirements.
 Students must study at least 6 units of Board Developed Courses in the Preliminary and HSC Courses, if they wish to qualify for the Higher School Certificate testamur.
 These courses are examined externally and can count towards the calculation of the ATAR.
 Results from the best 10 units will be used to calculate the ATAR.

-Category A and B

-Board Developed Courses are classified by the universities as Category A or Category B. Only one Category B course can be included in the calculation of the ATAR.
-The criteria for Category A courses are academic rigour, depth of knowledge and understanding, and the degree to which the course contributes to assumed knowledge for tertiary studies.

-Board Developed Courses are delivered at school and at TAFE.

-Category B subjects have optional external examinations for students who want the course to be used in the ATAR calculation.

-Board Endorsed Course (BEC)

-Board Endorsed Courses have syllabuses endorsed by the NESA to cater for areas of special interest not covered in the Board Developed Courses.
-These courses are written by NESA and examined by the school.
+Board Endorsed Course (BEC) Board Endorsed Courses have syllabuses endorsed by the NESA to cater for areas of special interest not covered in the Board Developed Courses.
+These courses are written by NESA and examined by the school .
 Some Endorsed Courses are one-year courses.
 There is no external examination for Endorsed Courses, but all Endorsed Courses count towards the Higher School Certificate and appear on your Record of Achievement, reported as either a greater or assessment mark /100.
 Endorsed Courses do not count in the calculation of the ATAR.
 Endorsed Courses are delivered at school and at TAFE.